xuhuizhan5/StreamSlide/README.md

 # StreamSlide

-StreamSlide is an AI-powered tool that transforms PDF documents (especially research papers) into professional PowerPoint presentations with minimal effort.
+StreamSlide is an AI-powered tool that transforms PDF documents into professional PowerPoint presentations with minimal effort.
 Leveraging Google's Gemini API, it automatically extracts content, captions images, and generates structured presentations.
+Users can provide customized prompts to tailor the presentation exactly to their needs - whether that's using only specific sections of a PDF, adjusting titles, or setting a target presentation duration to optimize content density.

 ![StreamSlide UI Demo](./demo/UI_demo.png)